revel/revel.github.io/manual/sessionflash.md

 layout: manual
 ---

-Revel provides two cookie-based storage mechanisms.
+Revel provides two cookie-based storage mechanisms for convenience; `Session` and `Flash`.

 {% highlight go %}
-// A signed cookie (and thus limited to 4kb in size).
+// A signed cookie, and thus limited to 4kb in size.
 // Restriction: Keys may not have a colon in them. type Session map[string]string